Patella Baja or patella infera is an abnormally low lying patella [compare with patella alta, the high riding patella].

 A number of methods for determining patella height have been devised.

 according to the relative height of the patella and length of the patellar tendon.
 It is assessed on lateral radiographs or sagittal cross-sectional imaging.

-Vertical patella height is assessed by dividing the distance between anterosuperior rim of tibia and the lowermost end of the patellar articular surface by total length of patellar articular surface.
+Vertical patella height is assessed by dividing the distance between the anterosuperior rim of the tibia and the lowermost end of the patellar articular surface by total length of the patellar articular surface.